Holi: Punjab

 In Punjab, the eight days preceding Holi are known as luhatak.
 Sekhon (2000) states that people start throwing colours many days before Holi.

 Holi is preceded by Holika Dahan the night before when a fire is lit.
 Historically, the Lubana community of Punjab celebrated holi "with great pomp and show.
 The Lubanas buried a pice and betel nut.
 They heaped up cow-dung cakes over the spot and made a large fire.
 When the fire had burnt out, they proceeded to hunt for the pice and betel-nut.
 Whosoever found these, was considered very lucky."
 Elsewhere in Punjab, Holi was also associated with making fools of others.
 Bose writing in Cultural Anthropology: And Other Essays in 1929 noted that "the custom of playing Holi-fools is prevalent in Punjab".

 On the day of Holi, people engage in throwing colours on each other.
 For locals, Holi marks the end of winter.
 The Punjabi saying Phaggan phal laggan (Phagun is the month for fructifying) exemplifies the seasonal aspect of Holi.
 Trees and plants start blossoming from the day of Basant and start bearing fruit by Holi.

 During Holi in Punjab, walls and courtyards of rural houses are enhanced with drawings and paintings similar to rangoli in South India, mandana in Rajasthan, and rural arts in other parts of India.
 This art is known as chowk-poorana or chowkpurana in Punjab and is given shape by the peasant women of the state.
 In courtyards, this art is drawn using a piece of cloth.
 The art includes drawing tree motifs, flowers, ferns, creepers, plants, peacocks, palanquins, geometric patterns along with vertical, horizontal and oblique lines.
 These arts add to the festive atmosphere.

 Folk theatrical performances known as swang or nautanki take place during Holi, with the latter originating in the Punjab.
 According to Self (1993), Holi fairs are held in the Punjab which may go on for many days.
 Bose (1961) states that "in some parts of Punjab, Holi is celebrated with wrestling matches".

-Tamil Nadu

-In Tamil Nadu, it is celebrated as the Panguni Uthiram festival that signifies the blossoming of love and marriage.
-Rati and Kamadeva are worshipped in many parts.
-Temples also celebrate the marriages of Parvati and Parameswara, Murugan and Deivanai, Kodhai Aandaal and Rangamannar on this day.
-In the Sarangapani temple in Kumbakonam, Narayana marries Komalavalli Naachiyar and gave Kalyana Kola Seva to his Bhakthas on this day.
-Valmiki's Ramayana says it is on this day that Sita's marriage with Rama was celebrated.
-Devotees throng to temples to witness the divine wedding ceremonies.
-It is also an auspicious date for engagements and weddings to finalise.
-From Brahmanda Puranam, it is said that on this Panguni Uthiram, all holy waters join the seven sacred tanks in Tirupati Tirumala.